Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 12.42/ 15.8 kg

 The cheapest battery in the selection.
-It doesn't matter that the declared current is only 420 A, as long as it works.
-But the difference between the real mass and the promised one was 3.38 kg - lead was not reported.
-Bottom line: all scores below two points.
-And in the cold "electricity is over."
+It doesn’t matter that the stated current is only 420 A, as long as it works.
+But the difference between the actual mass and the promised one was 3.38 kg - no lead was reported.
+Result: all scores are below two points.
+And in the cold, “the electricity ran out.”

 Declared capacity 60 Ah